 Unless you want to get fancy, all you really need is an ultralight rod and spinning reel spooled with 4 – 8 lbs mono line.

 Trout can be a bit finicky, so you’ll want to go with a light touch when it comes to rods and reels.
 A 5 to 7 foot light or ultralight rod paired with a corresponding spinning reel is the perfect combo for the vast majority of trout.

 Trout are notoriously sensitive to fish hooks.
 The moment they detect something is up with your presentation they’ll spit it out.

 This means you’ll need to match the hook size with bait your using.
 When in doubt go with the smallest hook size.
 You’ll still be able to catch larger trout with a smaller hook, but small trout will instantly spit out a large hook.

 Size 14 through 8 hooks work well for most trout, and you’ll want to make sure you’re using a high-quality hook that will stay razor-sharp.

-4 to 6-pound test clear mono line will work well for the majority of small to medium-sized trout.
+While the best fishing line for trout is somewhat subjective, 4 to 6-pound test clear mono line will work well for the majority of small to medium-sized trout.
 Trout anglers tend to prefer mono over braid due to its elasticity, invisibility in the water, and price.

 If you’re after larger 6+ pound river monsters, then 6 to 10-pound fluorocarbon line is the way to go.
 Fluorocarbon line is invisible in clear water, is highly durable, and has more strength than mono line.
 It’s also significantly more expensive, but in my opinion is worth the extra expense.